Since the fall of 2008 I've been a certified partner of Infusionsoft.

 - If you need a capable CRM right out of the box with limited customization and/or you need the features of a shopping cart, Infusionsoft is great.

-On Pricing overall, it has to be Ontraport.
-Not only do they now have their Basic edition for smaller businesses or new entrepreneurs, they also have a non-profit pricing model as well as overall higher limits on emails, contacts and even users when you take into consideration that you can have multiple concurrent logins simultaneously in your Ontraport account.
+Not only do they now have their Basic edition for smaller businesses and new entrepreneurs, they also have a non-profit pricing model as well as overall higher limits on emails, contacts and even users when you take into consideration that you can have multiple concurrent logins simultaneously in your Ontraport account.

 How To Decide Ontraport vs Infusionsoft